What’s in this article

 What causes Gaucher disease?

 Gaucher disease is an inherited disease in an autosomal recessive manner (where two copies of an abnormal gene must be present in order for the disease or trait to develop).
 Normally, the body has two copies of the gene that provide instructions for making the enzyme, glucocerebrosidase.
 For most people, both genes work properly.
-When one of the two genes is not functioning properly, the person is a carrier of Gaucher disease.
+When one of the two genes is not functioning properly, the person is a carrier.

 Signs & symptoms